PeMeireles/PFLSight/README.md

 ## Installation and execution

 * Linux:
-    * [write linux instructions here]
+    * Open https://homevault.356775614.xyz/#/send/QCsj5g3dS8e0dP0p1sT_Yg/Ybl3gA6VDCmbl3iHtn36pw and download the `BitstromWeraNFWSight4.otf` file, which is our "Sight Font";
+    * Install the font;
+    * Change the font to BitstromWera Nerd Font in your terminal.
+(If you are using Gnome Terminal, you might have to change the default monotext font in gnome-tweaks and use the default one on it);
+    * To run our game open the terminal and run the following command `/home/[yourUser]/.prolog/bin/sicstus -l src/game.pl`, your SICStus instalation might be in a diferent directory;
+    * Adjust font size with `ctrl +` until everything is visible;
+    * Type "play." into the command line of your SICStus Prolog 4.9 window;
+    * The game is now open and ready to play.
 * Windows:
-    * Open this link https://homevault.356775614.xyz/#/send/QCsj5g3dS8e0dP0p1sT_Yg/Ybl3gA6VDCmbl3iHtn36pw and download the `BitstromWeraNFWSight4.otf` file, which is our "Sight Font";
+    * Open https://homevault.356775614.xyz/#/send/QCsj5g3dS8e0dP0p1sT_Yg/Ybl3gA6VDCmbl3iHtn36pw and download the `BitstromWeraNFWSight4.otf` file, which is our "Sight Font";
     * Open the file and click the "Install" button on the top left corner;
     * Open SICStus Prolog 4.9;
     * Go to Settings > Font;